Civic Time Off

 2. How does Civic Time Off work?

-Civic Time Off is a flexible initiative that’s open to employers of any size, anywhere in the U.S. Since Civic Time Off is designed to encourage more Americans to serve as nonpartisan election workers, all that’s necessary for employers to participate is to include poll working in paid time off policies and share information with employees on how to sign up.
+Civic Time Off is a flexible initiative that’s open to employers of any size, anywhere in the U.S. Since Civic Time Off is designed to encourage more Americans to engage in their communities, all that’s necessary for employers to participate is to include volunteering in their paid time off policies and share information with employees on how to sign up.

 Employers have full discretion in implementing Civic Time Off.
 They can offer extra time off or simply inform employees about using existing paid time off.
-This initiative is designed to be as flexible and accommodating for employers’ existing policies as possible, while encouraging employees to help fill a crucial need for nonpartisan poll workers.
+This initiative is designed to be as flexible and accommodating for employers’ existing policies as possible, while encouraging employees to help fill crucial needs in their neighborhoods, towns, or cities.

 3. teen female contestant in front of step and repeat banner